strbavaclav/strbavaclav/README.md

 ### I'm a student and web developer!

-- 👀 I’m interested in development as React, Node and more
+- 👀 I’m interested in React and React Native
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Jest
 - 💞️ I’m looking to collaborate on games and usefull apps
-- Interested in crypto
+- 🌱 Interested in crypto
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with
+- 👯 I’m looking forward to finish my degree
 - 🎸 love to play guitar

 <br />